-PRINCIPAL STUDY-SPECIFIC PEDAGOGY I
+PRINCIPAL STUDY-SPECIFIC PEDAGOGY

-(1st-2nd semester)
+(1st-3rd semester)

-The aim of the programme is to equip the student with the professional, artistic and technical skills and pedagogical insight to be able to undertake the teaching and instruction of pupils at beginner levels, including beginner level.
-The tuition emphasises pedagogy for children at beginner level.
+The aim of the programme is to equip the student with the necessary professional, artistic and technical skills and pedagogical insight to be able to undertake the teaching and instruction of pupils at various levels, including beginner level.

-Teaching skills are developed and enhanced through teaching one's own pupil(s) and pedagogical evaluations in connection with joint classes, etc. The student is introduced to various teaching methods and materials of relevance to the principal subject (e.g. textbooks, schools of instrumental music, materials for ensemble playing, materials for elementary music teaching, etc.).
-Part of the teaching may be in course form.
+Teaching skills are developed and enhanced through teaching one's own pupil(s) and pedagogical evaluation in joint classes, etc. The student is introduced to various teaching methods and materials of relevance to the principal study (e.g. textbooks, schools of instrumental music, materials for ensemble playing, materials for elementary music teaching, etc.).
+Part of the teaching may take the form of courses.

-As part of the course, the student also attends a series of lectures in learning theory that extends the student's understanding of music pedagogy on the basis of scientific theories and methods.
+As part of the course, the student also attends a series of lectures in learning theory that will extend the student's understanding of music pedagogy on the basis of scientific theories and methods.

-Teaching of own student(s), joint teaching sessions, lectures, etc.
+Teaching of own pupil, joint teaching sessions, lectures, etc.

+Examination regulations:

-Examination regulations: After the second semester
+After the third semester